 lofty but largely unworkable ideas of synergy through

-belief that a business should be creatively led.
+business should be creatively led.

 Wren, who is reported to have kept his distance from the advertising